UAE President orders release of 2,269 prisoners ahead of 53rd National Day

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-This initiative aims to give released inmates a chance to start a new life, achieve stability and bring joy to their families and alleviate their suffering.
+This initiative aims to give released inmates a chance at a new life, achieve stability and bring joy to their families and alleviate their suffering.

 Yesterday, the UAE issued a new Federal Decree-Law regarding the regulation of penal and corrective institutions in the country.
 The decree aims at reinforcing the institutions' role in empowering prisoners to integrate into society while ensuring their rights.